-Please see Public Involvement/Upcoming Meetings for more information on the Open House.
+Please see Public Involvement/Past Meetings for more information on the Open House including meeting materials.

 The Baltimore and Potomac (B&P) Tunnel is a two-track railroad tunnel underneath central Baltimore City.
 The tunnel opened in 1873 and is located between the West Baltimore MARC Station and Pennsylvania Station along Amtrak's Northeast Corridor (NEC).
 This section of the NEC is used by Amtrak and Maryland's MARC Commuter Rail passenger trains, as well as Norfolk Southern Railway freight trains.
 The B&P Tunnel is owned by Amtrak and should not be confused with the Howard Street Tunnel, which is owned by CSX and used solely by CSX freight trains.